tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 ## Testing your docs against an audience

 Almost no developer can push out their code without running it through QA, but for some reason technical writers usually don't follow the same QA processes as developers.
-There are some cases where tech docs are "tested" by QA, but whenever this happens I usually get strange feedback, as if a robot were testing my instructions.
+There are some cases where tech docs are "tested" by QA, but when I do get feedback from QA, the reviewers rarely assess clarity, organization, or other communication.
+They just highlight any errors they find.

-QA people test to see whether the instructions are accurate.
-They don't test whether a user would understand the instructions or whether concepts are clear.
-And QA team members are poor testers because they already know the system too well in the first place.
+In general, QA people don't test whether a user would understand the instructions or whether concepts are clear.
+They just look for accuracy.
+QA team members are poor testers because they already know the system too well in the first place.

-Before publishing, every tech writer should submit his or her instructions through a testing process, i.e., a "quality assurance" process.
+Before publishing, every tech writer should submit his or her instructions through a testing process of some kind, i.e., a "quality assurance" process.
 Strangely, few IT shops actually have a consistent quality assurance process for documentation.
 You wouldn't dream of setting up an IT shop without a quality assurance group for developers &mdash; why should docs be any different?

 {% include random_ad.html %}